-Inputs Outputs Outcomes - Impact What we invest/ What we invest/ What we do and who we do it to/for The incremental events/changes that occur as a result of the How will we outputs collaborate Activities Part icipation/Target Short Term Medium (Behaviors) Long (Or Long (Org.
-Impact) Staff Plan g New executive New executive After 1 year new Funding Align program with demonstrates independently executive Technology strategic goal New Executives essential identifies demonstrates Time Ask key knowledge such appropriate management of Facilities (space performance as budget, payroll, actions to take for current fiscal year for meetings and questions to identify and performance budget, payroll, budget training) critical indicators expectations, interpretation of without negative (ranning) (metrics) within 60 days of policies & variances, and Data collection Collect baseline data hire procedures, follows correct tools External Educate hiring inite and other procedures for resources manager/ key New executive leadership planning budgets for Other personnel on roles verbalizes functions after 90 future fiscal years and responsibilities knowledge of days of hire , Collaboration Create dashboard organizational New executive exerts External: and evaluation plan structure & New executive positive influence on OPM 1 functions within appropriately organizational OMB Review training first 30 days of fulfills duties as policies & GSA Identify and employment applicable to procedures, strategic Other Federal prioritize his/her position plan, agencies onboarding New executive after 60 days of and other key Other Federal activities emulates hire initiatives executives positive behaviors after 1 year of hire External Develop products in preparation for New executive organizations Training curriculum assuming independently New executive Other Checklists/Job aids responsibility for accesses consistently ~ Collaboration tool all assigned appropriate level and fairly applies Collaboration executive duties in policies & Internal: Meetings within 60 days of organizational procedures and Human Resources Schedule key hire structure to corrective Executive personnel meetings resolve issues counseling for all Resources Status beyond his/her direct reports Training office reports/Check-ins level of authority between 90 and New executive Hiring managers Mankating 365 days of hire Peer mentors IT Marketing Letter to CHCOs 505 days of fille consistently models ethical Facilities Press Release New executive behavior Security 1 1055 Itelease fosters effective 001101101 Contracting Implement relationships with # of executives Administer key stakeholders retained after 6 Other onboarding program and direct reports months/ 1 year Collect and analyze generating jour jour data positive feedback % of executives Make data driven between 90 and engaged after 6 decisions 365 days of hire months/1 year
+Inputs Outputs Outcomes - Impact What we invest What we do and who we do it to/for The incremental events/changes that occur as a result of the How will we What we us and wi what we do and who we do it to/for outputs collaborate Activities Par ticipation/Target Short Term Medium (Behaviors) Long (Org.
+Long (Org.
+Impact) Staff Plan New executive New executive After 1 year new Funding Align program with demonstrates independently executive Technology strategic goal New Executives essential identifies demonstrates Time Ask key knowledge such appropriate management of Facilities (space performance as budget, payroll, actions to take for current fiscal year for meetings and and performance budget, payroll, budget training) critical indicators expectations, interpretation of without negative 0, (metrics) within 60 days of policies & variances, and Data collection Collect baseline data hire procedures, follows correct tools External Educate hiring and other procedures for resources manager/ key New executive leadership planning budgets for Other personnel on roles verbalizes functions after 90 future fiscal years and responsibilities knowledge of days of hire Collaboration Create dashboard organizational New executive exerts External: and evaluation plan structure & New executive positive influence on OPM functions within appropriately organizational OMB Review training first 30 days of fulfills duties as policies & GSA Identify and employment applicable to procedures, strategic Other Federal prioritize his/her position plan, agencies onboarding New executive after 60 days of and other key Other Federal activities emulates hire initiatives executives positive behaviors NT C after 1 year of hire External Develop products in preparation for New executive organizations Training curriculum Checklists/Job aids assuming independently New executive Other Collaboration tool responsibility for all assigned accesses consistently Collaboration Collaboration tool executive duties appropriate level and fairly applies policies & Internal: Meetings within 60 days of organizational procedures and Human Resource hire structure to corrective Executive personnel meetings inite resolve issues counseling for all Resources Status beyond his/her direct reports Training office reports/Check-ins level of authority rr Hiring managers between 90 and New executive Peer mentors Marketing 365 days of hire consistently IT Letter to CHCOs models ethical Facilities Press Release New executive behavior Security fosters effective Contracting Implement relationships with # of executives Other Administer key stakeholders retained after 6 onboarding program and direct reports months/ 1 year Collect and analyze generating data positive feedback % of executives Make data driven between 90 and engaged after 6 decisions 365 days of hire months/1 year